Description of the data source, numerator, denominator, survey questions, and other relevant details about the national estimate.

 Any change to the objective text, baseline, target, target-setting method or data source since the Healthy People 2020 launch.

-The objective statement was revised from "Reduce the average time for laboratories to confirm and report tuberculosis cases" to "Increase the proportion of culture confirmed TB patients with a positive nucleic acid amplification test (NAAT) result reported within 2 days of specimen collection" in order to make the objective statement consistent with the desired direction and value label.
+In 2013, the objective statement was revised from "Reduce the average time for laboratories to confirm and report tuberculosis cases" to "Increase the proportion of culture confirmed TB patients with a positive nucleic acid amplification test (NAAT) result reported within 2 days of specimen collection" in order to make the objective statement consistent with the desired direction and value label.

 Additional resources about the objective.